 The City of Smithville operates as a council/administrator form of government.
 The Governing Body of the City is the Board of Aldermen, which is comprised of six members elected by ward (two Aldermen per ward), and a Mayor elected at large.
-The Mayor and each Alderman are elected to two-year terms.
+In November 2022, Smithville voters approved a change to election terms, extending the term of office for Aldermen and Mayor to four years.
+New terms will begin with the April 2023 election.